shanareynders/Thesis2021/README.md

 The perceptron : Equation error
 - PerceptronAsEVPEquationError : Perceptron with the equation error reduced to an eigenvalue problem and solved with the Macaulay matrix method

+The functions needed to run this code can be found in the Foler 'Functions'